isxuowo/mcwiki/API.md

 * mech_upgraded: Tag added to a machine when a machine upgrade is applied.
 You should add in effects for each machine when upgraded (works faster, uses less energy, etc).
 * mech_ender_upgrade: Tag added to a machine when an ender upgrade is applied.
 Machines require a machine upgrade to already be installed to add an ender upgrade (machine will have this tag AND mech_upgraded).
 This upgrade is exclusive to Nether Upgrades, so only 1 of the 2 can be added.
 Ender upgrades typically increase operating efficiency.
 * mech_nether_upgrade: Tag added to a machine when an nether upgrade is applied.
 Machines require a machine upgrade to already be installed to add an nether upgrade (machine will have this tag AND mech_upgraded).
 This upgrade is exclusive to Ender Upgrade, so only 1 of the 2 can be added.
 Nether upgrades typically increase speed or power, but at a cost.
+* mech_rotatable: indicates a machine's model should be rotated by a wrench (like the alloy furnace)

 # Scoreboard Information
 ***